Cesar Chavez (film): Production locations and notes

 Most of Chavez was shot in Mexico.
 In part, Mexico offered much lower production costs, and was where most of the producers lived and worked.
 But many rural and urban parts of Mexico still look as California did in the 1960s, which proved critical in obtaining a sense of visual realism for the film.
-A portion of the picture was filmed in Hermosillo.
+A portion of the picture was filmed in Cananea.
 The city, which is ethnically diverse, was able to provide a large number of Anglo-looking actors to portray non-Hispanic Americans.
+Additional locations around Hermosillo were also used.
 Workers in Hermosillo's numerous Chinese restaurants were recruited to portray the Filipino agricultural workers whom Chavez also sought to organize.
 The city's Art Deco public library served as the headquarters of one of the large agricultural companies that Chavez dealt with, and a 40 acre field outside Hermosillo served as a farm near Delano, California.
 Scenes in grape fields were filmed in vineyards in the Mexican state of Sonora, where grape-growers still drape grape vines over wooden crosses, as Californians did in the 1960s.
 The production built shacks in the Sonoran grape fields to replicate the housing of migrant workers in California in the 1960s.
 The shooting in the Sonoran grape fields was difficult.
 The production was afflicted with dust storms and a tremendous number of insects.
 It was also terribly hot, and several actors collapsed on the set from dehydration.

 Historical accuracy was important to the filmmakers.
 In addition to choosing locations which looked like California in the 1960s, actors were taught to speak in a Chicano dialect typical of the late 1960s and early 1970s.
 Dialect coach Claudia Vazquez says that dialect is very different from the Spanish and Spanish-inflected English spoken by many Mexican Americans in California today.

 The film has a production budget of $10 million, nearly all of which came from Mexican investors.